-Last week I covered what he (and many others) say is the most common cause of heartburn, plus how acid blocking drugs can:
+In this article I covered what he (and many others) say is the most common cause of heartburn, plus how acid blocking medications such as proton pump inhibitors can:

 - Decrease our ability to resist infections